katherinelaw1/Project-1/index.md

 WELCOME TO MY BLOG!
 Hi my name is Katherine Law.
-My favorite color is pink.
+                                                                Here is a little bit about me!